 - To identify at the earliest opportunity, all children that need special consideration to support their needs (whether these are educational, social, physical or emotional)

 - To make suitable provision for children with SEND to fully develop their abilities, interests and aptitudes and gain maximum access to the curriculum.

 - Ensure that all children with SEND are fully included in all activities of the school in order to promote the highest levels of achievement.

 - To promote self worth and enthusiasm by encouraging independence at all age and ability levels.

 - To give every child the entitlement to a sense of achievement.

 - To regularly review the policy and practice in order to achieve best practice.

+We ensure we know we are effective in SEND provision by monitoring of teaching and learning, curriculum, impact of interventions and drop in sessions where both teachers and teaching assistants are teaching.
 School will use assessment as a continuous process.
 Progress will be monitored by class teachers through observation and assessment.
 Attainment will be shared with the head teacher and SENCO who will track progress of children with SEN. As a shared responsibility, all practitioners of pupils with additional needs will refer, plan and deliver appropriately according to the needs of the pupils in their care.
 The importance of early identification, assessment and provision is recognised by the school.
 If a special educational need is identified, this will be discussed with parents and regular progress meetings can be arranged.
 Annual reports and reviews are produced by the school and open evenings are arranged twice a year.
 Class teachers, SENCO, parents and children will work together to produce a support plan with relevant and measurable SMART targets.
 These will be reviewed and new targets set three times a year.
 A support plan meeting will be offered where staff, parents and child will have to opportunity to discuss targets.

 Types of SEND